celinedurniak/test_nbsphinx/tools/README.rst

-This folder contains tools to extract information from the QENS models or to help users converting units
+This folder contains tools to extract information from the QENS models or to help users converting units.

 * ``Convert_units.ipynb``

-  This notebook gives a few references and tips to convert physical units in order to be able to use the QENS models if the experimental data are expressed in different units.
+  This notebook gives a few references and tips to convert physical units of parameters used in the QENS models.

 * ``Explore_model.ipynb``